PatrickLeBlanc/LTNLDA/README.md

 We present code for running LTNLDA on the dataset included in the LTNLDA package, a modified version of the data collected in (Dethlefsen and Relman 2011).
-The user must choose the number of subcommunities and the threshold controlling cross-sample heterogeneit.
+The user must choose the number of subcommunities and the threshold controlling cross-sample heterogeneity.
 The following code is presented, but not run.
 A more detailed explanation is presented in the “LTN-LDA” vignette.